© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement of Beere is a scheduled monument protected by Historic England under reference 1016216.
 View the official record →

-Beere is a deserted medieval settlement located in Devon, England.
+Beere is a medieval settlement located in Devon, England, situated in a landscape that reflects patterns of medieval rural occupation and land use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016216.

 Medieval settlement of Beere is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016216.